AKI INOMATA, Why not hand over a 'shelter' to hermit crabs?, White Chapel, 2014-2015, Courtesy of Maho Kubota Gallery, © AKI INOMATA

 Aki Inomata

-In her series Why Not Hand Over a ‘Shelter’ to Hermit Crabs?, which she started in 2009, she offers hermit crabs 3D-printed shells, on top of which she adds buildings from various cities around the world.
-The shells offer the hermit crabs protection from predators.
-However, due to expulsion by other crabs or because of their growth, they have to repeatedly find new shells to call home throughout their lives.
-Inomata’s work not only reminds us of the connection and becoming-with of humans, animals, and technology, but also raises questions about the meaning of home and nationality, as well as the consequences of displacement and flight.
+In Why Not Hand Over a ‘Shelter’ to Hermit Crabs?, begun in 2009, INOMATA provides hermit crabs with 3D-printed shells topped with miniature buildings from cities around the world.
+Through this series she not only reminds us of the interconnectedness and becoming-with of humans, animals and technology, but also raises questions about environmental change, the meaning of home and nationality, and the consequences of displacement and flight.

 You might also be interested in